homebridge-plugins/homebridge-tado/README.md

 - Elgato EVE history feature (FakeGato)

 **AC-Specific Features**
 Air conditioning zones support both heating and cooling modes with dedicated cooling threshold temperature control.
-Fan speed and swing controls are handled through the Tado app, while HomeKit integration focuses on temperature and mode control for optimal compatibility.
+Fan speed and swing controls are handled through the Tado app, while Apple Home integration focuses on temperature and mode control for optimal compatibility.
 Note that the RotationSpeed characteristic is not supported for AC units.

 **Mode / Mode Timer**
 `mode` for the commands to be sent with. can be 'MANUAL' for manual control until ended by the user, 'AUTO' for manual control until next schedule change in tado° app OR 'TIMER' for manual control until timer ends. `modeTimer` for the `MANUAL` mode in minutes.